LlewBach/cydymiaith/README.md

 ##### Log In

 - The Log In form requests the user's username and password.
-- The form validation requires that the email be in a certain format.
+- The form validation requires that the username be in a certain format.
 - The form validation requires that the password has a certain format.
 - If the entered username or password do not correspond to a user in the database, a flash message will display to the user.
 - Entering a username and password that successfully correspond to a user's details in the database will log the user in to that profile.